Krelex/SeminarProject_ASP.NET-5_WebAPI-2/README.md

 Its contain 2 Parts:
 * Part 1 "SeminarAPI": WebAPI 2
 * Part 2 "SeminarMVC": ASP.NET MVC 5 | Bootstrap 3.3

+## SeminarApi Description :

+All API access is over HTTP , and accessed from ``` https://seminarapi.azurewebsites.net/api/ ``` all data is sent and received as JSON.